-The Cayman Islands, a group of coral islands lying about 90 miles (144km) south of Cuba, are one of the Caribbean's favourite holiday destinations: a beautiful beach paradise which is jam-packed with excellent resorts, fine restaurants, friendly locals, and some of the best snorkelling and diving sites in the world.
+The Cayman Islands, a group of coral islands lying about 90 miles (144km) south of Cuba, are one of the Caribbean's favourite holiday destinations: a beautiful beach paradise that is jam-packed with excellent resorts, fine restaurants, friendly locals, and some of the best snorkelling and diving sites in the world.

 The two great attractions of a holiday in the Cayman Islands are the beauty of its beaches, and the quality of its snorkelling and diving sites.
 Seven Mile Beach, on Grand Cayman, is often described as the quintessential Caribbean beach, with powdery sand and warm, turquoise waters; while Rum Point features shady trees and is renowned for its rich marine life.

 Best time to visit the Cayman Islands

 The weather in the Cayman Islands is good all year round, with plenty of sunshine hours and cooling trade winds to temper the sultry tropical climate.
 The peak tourist season is from December to April (the dry season).
 The rainy season runs from May to November, yet many actually regard this as the best time to visit the Cayman Islands, as room rates are cheaper and the beaches are less crowded; when it does rain, it usually comes in short, sharp bursts that clear up quickly.
-However, if you do plan to visit during the rainy season, you are advised to keep a close eye on weather reports in the days leading up to your arrival, as hurricanes remain a very real seasonal threat.
+However, if travellers do plan to visit during the rainy season, they are advised to keep a close eye on weather reports in the days leading up to their arrival, as hurricanes remain a seasonal threat.

 What to see in the Cayman Islands

 - Seven Mile Beach is pristine and gorgeous, and is backed by an array of top-quality restaurants and cafes.

-- Little Cayman is perfect for honeymooners seeking seclusion and tranquillity, featuring a lovely beach with pink sand and calm waters.
+- Little Cayman is perfect for honeymooners seeking seclusion and tranquillity, and features a lovely beach with pink sand and calm waters.